Chymyst/chymyst-core/docs/chymyst-quick.md

 ```

 New async processes and async values can be defined anywhere in the code,
-including within function scope or within scope of an async process.
+including within a function scope, or within the scope of an async process.

 ## Example: Concurrent counter